Noble Veggies

 Instant Pot Vegan Pumpkin Chili in a grey bowl with tortillas chip on top

-This pumpkin chili is delicious served over rice or cauliflower rice with avocado slices on top.
+This pumpkin chili is delicious and served over rice or cauliflower rice with avocado slices on top.
 You won’t believe how much flavor comes from just a few simple ingredients like pumpkin puree, beans, and tomatoes.
 And don’t forget about the spices – they really take this dish up a notch!
 I love using cumin and coriander because they add an earthy flavor that goes perfectly with the sweet pumpkin puree.

 Jump to: